top of page

 ACTION

-If this does not work, you can provide your neighbour with a copy of the office copies and filed plan so that he can see he is trespassing on your land.
+If this does not work, you can provide your neighbour with a copy of the office copies and filed plan so that he can see he is trespassing on your land (where applicable).

-Often people genuinely believe they are entitled and need to see the evidence for themselves.
+Often people genuinely believe they are entitled to, or responsible for, a particular boundary.
+They may need to see the evidence for themselves via the office copies.

 Give as much detail as possible, and calmly ask for this to be rectified.
 Make and keep a written record of these discussions.
-It is also advisable to hold photographs of the trespass for evidence.
+It is also advisable to keep any before and after photographs if possible.
+These may be needed later.

 EXPERTS

 A Chartered Surveyor is an expert who can attend at the property to review the boundaries, check measurements and give you feedback.
-They can be found online or referred to you.
+They can be found via an online search.

 The Surveyor’s findings are evidence you can rely on going forward.
-This may also save you from wasting time on an unsuccessful action.
+They may also save you from wasting time pursuing an unsuccessful action.

 FINALLY

 Instruct a litigation solicitor who can assist you in corresponding with your neighbour.
-A solicitors letter will frequently resolve matters.
+A solicitor’s letter will frequently resolve matters.
 Otherwise, you are looking at taking a Civil Claim in the County Courts.
-That is not cheap, takes time and there is no guarantee of success.
+That is not cheap, it takes time and there is no guarantee of success.

-[NB: These are very general tips and suggestions and cannot be relied upon since I have NOT been to the property or seen your deeds or office copies.
-Accordingly, no guarantee as to success can be given.]
+[NB: These are very general tips and suggestions and cannot be relied upon since I have NOT been to your property or seen your deeds or office copies.
+Accordingly, no guarantee as to success can be given and i recommend you take specific legal advice.]